Chip Images

 The RP2C02 is the NTSC version of the NES PPU.
 Much of its behavior has been determined via "black box" reverse engineering, but the actual implementation of said functionality remains unknown.

-The NESdev community has donated several of these chips to the Visual6502 project.
-One has been depackaged and photographed (and was used to produce the layer images below), though it still requires further cleanup.
+The NESdev community donated several of these chips to the Visual6502 project, and several were depackaged, delayered, and photographed in order to produce the layer images below.

 Last UpdatedSizeLayer